Singularity Containers on MARCC

 - Working with proprietary licensed Linux software that has only support in other Linux distributions

-- Need flexibility to work with software immediately on other HPC hardware that runs with Singularity
+- Need the flexibility to work with software immediately on other HPC hardware that runs with Singularity

-- Software metadata files are unmanageable (e.g. installing software with Python, R, conda) – the use of a Singularity container allows for the use of a single compressed image file.
+- Software metadata files are unmanageable (e.g., installing software with Python, R, conda) – a Singularity container allows for the use of a single compressed image file.

-- You want to run software quickly because software is rapidly evolving (e.g. TensorFlow PyTorch)
+- You want to run software quickly because the software versions are rapidly evolving

 We are actively supporting the use of Singularity to support a variety of software.
-Sometimes containers are packaged inside of Lmod modules, so that users don’t have to actively worry about the use of Singularity commands.
-However, it is very quick to learn how to use Singularity.
+Sometimes containers are packaged inside of Lmod modules so that users don’t have to worry about the use of Singularity commands.

 What are some examples of running Singularity?